 The Judgment Layer

-For teams already running MCPs, this is the operating layer that keeps outcomes reliable.
-We run Judgment operations inside the Agent Outcome Stack: prompt optimization, policy control, approval/escalation logic, and ongoing reliability oversight.
+For teams already running MCPs or cross-system workflows, this is Policy OS: the governed execution layer that keeps outcomes reliable after launch.
+We add prompt optimization, policy controls, approval logic, escalation paths, and ongoing oversight.

 Database → Automation → Judgment → Outcomes